 In the Data Sets tab and the GOOSE Controls tab, the Clients column shows all the configured IEDs.
 For the IED without data sets and GCBs, however, there is no check box in the grid matrix since the IED publishes the GOOSE control block to the network.

-In the Data Sets tab, the clients are mapped automatically to the corresponding data sets based on the configuration done in the GOOSE Controls pane and vice-versa.
+In the Data Sets tab, the clients are mapped automatically to the corresponding data sets based on

 5.4 Configuring GOOSE with IET600

 See detailed descriptions of the steps in corresponding chapters.